Curry makes 3,000th 3-pointer, Nuggets edge Warriors 89-86 - NewsBreak

 The Warriors trailed 60-36 at the half, but kept Denver down offensively while opening the third quarter on a 17-5 run to cut Denver’s lead to 65-53.
 They pulled within five on a Curry step-back 3-pointer with 7:20 remaining in the fourth quarter before he made back-to-back 3-pointers to cut the Nuggets’ lead to 84-82 with 2:08 left.

-Golden State tied the game at 84 on a dunk by Gary Payton II with 1:04 remaining.
-Barton put the Nuggets back in front 86-84 with a tip-in on the ensuing possession and Denver held on to win despite scoring just 29 points in the second half.
+The Warriors tied the game at 84 on a dunk by Gary Payton II with 1:04 remaining.
+Barton put the Nuggets back in front 86-84 with a tip-in on the ensuing possession.

-“They were the aggressor from the start," Warriors coach Steve Kerr said.
-“I loved the way we fought back in the second half and gave ourselves a chance. ...
-Really proud of the guys for the effort, but obviously we’ve got to play better.”

 The Nuggets started the game on a 10-0 run and built a 31-16 lead after the first quarter.
 Curry remained scoreless deep into the first half, finally getting his first points with 2:08 remaining in the second quarter.